philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 }
 ```

-But using `call` or `apply` isn't as convenient as invoking a private method directly on an object, plus it doesn't allow for chaining of multiple methods together.
+But using `call` or `apply` isn't as convenient as invoking a private method directly on an object, plus it doesn't allow for chaining multiple methods together.

 Private Parts has a solution to this problem.